yash30201/chatapi/notes/Flow and structure.md

 + else return error message with status
 + Read User API note for more details

+### Json web token decoder middleware
++ This checks every request that passes though it for authorization header.
++ If present then decodes and adds the properties in the req object so that it can be used further in the application everywhere.

+### Auth schema, model, controller and router
++ Same process ad that of user schema.
++ It returns authorization token on successful login.

 ---
 # Structure
 + Root
   + Server
-    + index server - mail server file where we create our server
+    + index server - main server file where we create our server
   + Controllers
+    + Auth controller
+      + onLoginUser
+      + onSignupUser
     + User controller
       + onGetAllUsers
       + onCreateUser
       + onGetUserById
-      + onGetUserByEmail
+      + onGetUserByPhoneNumber
       + onDeleteUserById
+      + onDeleteUserByPhoneNumeber
     + ChatRoom controller
       + getRecentConversation
       + getRecentConversationByRoomId